The deadline for the Covid Winter Support Fund is 16th of April 2021.

 Recipients of funding are encouraged to work in partnership with local groups and communities to identify those in need of the most support.

-Fund recipients will be asked to complete a simple monitoring form that will include:
+Fund recipients will be asked to complete a simple monitoring form (due by 30th June 2021) that will include:

 - What activities were carried out

 - A financial breakdown of spend against criteria